rames4498/programming_tasks/README.md

 - d. [(1, 1), (1, 4), (2, 1), (2, 2)]
 - e.
 Error

-2. What will be the output of the following Python code?
-Explain.
+**2. What will be the output of the following Python code?
+Explain.**
 ```python
 a = [1,2,3,4,5,6,7,8,9,10]
 print(a[-1:-5])﻿